FCE Speaking Part 3: Master the Collaborative Task with 10 Proven Strategies

 Proves you followed the collaborative process to the end. | "So, we both agree the bus is cheapest and lets us see more – shall we choose that?" |

-10. Practise across papers Rotate FCE practice tests with Listening, Reading and Use of English or FCE writing drills. |
+10. Practise across papers Rotate FCE practice tests with Listening, Reading and Use of English.
+Include B2 speaking part 3 exercises regularly. |

 Recycling lexis from one paper enriches another; for example, travel collocations from a Writing B2 Cambridge essay are handy here. | Use an English Practice Test app to "Test Your English" daily. |